Frequently Asked Questions

 I am in-network with select insurance providers.
 My HIPAA-compliant platform, Alma, will verify your insurance eligibility and inform you of any out-of-pocket expenses.

-For those out of network, without coverage, or choosing not to utilize insurance, I also offer affordable private-pay options.
+For those out of network, do not have insurance coverage, or are choosing not to utilize their insurance, I also offer affordable private-pay options.

 Does a therapist have to be licensed?